artichoke/artichoke/spinoso-symbol/README.md

   `scolapasta-string-escape` dependencies.
 - **std** - Enables a dependency on the Rust Standard Library.
 Activating this feature enables [`std::error::Error`] impls on error types in this crate.

+### Artichoke integration

+This crate has an `artichoke` Cargo feature.
+When this feature is active, this crate implements [the `Symbol` API from Ruby Core].
+These APIs require resolving the underlying bytes associated with the `Symbol` via a type that implements `Intern` from `artichoke-core`.

+APIs that require this feature to be active are highlighted in the documentation.

+This crate provides an `AllSymbols` iterator for walking all symbols stored in an [`Intern`]er and an extension trait for constructing it which is suitable for implementing [`Symbol::all_symbols`] from Ruby Core.

+This crate provides an `Inspect` iterator for converting `Symbol` byte content to a debug representation suitable for implementing [`Symbol#inspect`] from Ruby Core.

 ## License